mayer79/confintr/README.md

 - Cramér's V and the non-centrality parameter of the chi-squared distribution,

+- the odds ratio of a 2x2 table,

 - Pearson-, Spearman-, Kendall correlation coefficients,

 - mean, quantile and median differences.